mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 Summary: This adventure is intended for use with a band of Travellers serving as a crew temporarily grounded for lack of funds at Argon Downport.
-Janosz is only slightly less than average in size, measuring 8,000 kilometres in diameter, with a standard atmosphere and water covering 40% of the planet’s surface.
+Janosz is only slightly less than average in size, measuring 8,000 kilometers in diameter, with a standard atmosphere and water covering 40% of the planet’s surface.
 Janosz has a population slightly in excess of one billion and is listed as a balkanised world with an average Law Level 8.
 There are, in fact, 32 sovereign states on the